 When is Eid al-Adha 2022?

-Coming a few months after Eid al-Fitr is Eid al-Adha, or the Feast of Sacrifice, also sometimes known as Big Eid or Greater Eid.
+Coming a few months after Eid al-Fitr, Eid al-Adha, is known by a few different names, including the Feast of Sacrifice, or simply Big Eid or Greater Eid.
 This important Muslim holiday signifies the willingness of the Prophet Ibrahim, known as Abraham in Christianity and Judaism, to sacrifice his son, Ismail, as ordered by Allah.

 This year, it will take place between July 9th and July 13th, although the exact dates change slightly every year.
 According to the Islamic lunar calendar, Eid al-Adha falls on the 10th day of Dhu al-Hijjah and lasts for four days.